 A project review letter has been provided to the Maine Department of Inland Fisheries & Wildlife (IF&W).

-A copy of their response will be provided once received.
-A copy of the request letter is included in
+A copy of their response and the request letter is included in Appendix D.

-Appendix D.

-Site Plan Review Application .docx Sevee & Maher Engineers, Inc. (220895) July 2023
+Site Plan Review Application .docx Sevee & Maher Engineers, Inc. (220895)